 Discussion

-We here present a dynamical neural network that solves the competition between simultaneously presented inputs using relaxation dynamics and pulsed inhibition.
+We here present a dynamical neural network that resolves the competition between simultaneously presented inputs using relaxation dynamics and pulsed inhibition.
 Without having been explicitly trained to disentangle simultaneously presented inputs, the network dynamics separate the hidden activations of the individual inputs in time.
 The strongest input overcomes the inhibition first and is read out at an earlier phase of the rhythmic inhibition than the weaker input.
-These results are in line with a gating mechanism suggested to be implemented by alpha oscillations in visual cortex (Jensen et al., 2021, 2014); and the hippocampal phase code implemented by phase-coupling between theta and gamma oscillations (Lisman and Idiart, 1995).
-Our work provides a proof-of-principle for the use of dynamical networks as models of the visual system.
-Future work will focus on building deeper dynamical networks that can be related to electrophysiological recordings of the human and non-human primate visual cortex.
+These results are in line with a pipelining mechanism suggested to be implemented by alpha oscillations in visual cortex (Jensen et al., 2021, 2014).
+It also akin to hippocampal phase coding implemented by phase-coupling between theta and gamma oscillations (Lisman and Idiart, 1995).
+Our work provides a proof-of-principle for the use of dynamical deep neural networks (dDNNs) as models of the visual system.
+Future work will focus on incorporating more layers and using a larger stimulus set to eventually constrain the network by electrophysiological recordings from the human and non-human primate visual cortex.

 Acknowledgments